k3sero/k3sero.github.io/_posts/2025-04-27-Gambling2-UMDCTF2025.md

 ## Enunciado

-"I gambled all of my life savings in this program (i have no life savings)
+"I gambled all of my life savings in this program (i have no life savings).

 nc challs.umdctf.io 31005"